nexmo-se/vcr-react-express-monorepo-identity-insights/README.md

 npm start
 ```

-The frontend will run on `http://localhost:3002`
+The frontend UI will be available at `http://localhost:3002` and will automatically connect to the backend at `http://localhost:3000`

 ## Demo Instructions